pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/other-empty-slot-routes.md

 If you decide you do not want this bootstrap anymore, then you can get rid of it via group selection.
 To do this, change the cursor to the orange cursor (press <kbd>SELECT</kbd> to do this), then hover over the bad egg, hold <kbd>A</kbd> and move the cursor to a different slot in the box, then let go of <kbd>A</kbd>.
 Then replace that group by pressing <kbd>A</kbd> again.
 The bad egg should have disappeared in the group.

-### Code for creating 0x0351 in Box 10, Slot 19
+### Code for creating 0x0351 in Box 9, Slot 30

-This box name code will create glitch species 0x0351 in Box 10, Slot 19 which is the standard ACE Pokémon in non-Japanese FireRed and LeafGreen.
+This box name code will create glitch species 0x0351 in Box 9, Slot 30 which is the standard ACE Pokémon in non-Japanese FireRed and LeafGreen.

-Make sure that Box 10, Slot 19 is **empty**, then set your box names to the ones shown below.
+Make sure that Box 9, Slot 30 is **empty**, then set your box names to the ones shown below.

 ```
-Box  1:	4 C U n n R … o	[4CUnnR…o]
+Box  1:	C C U n n R E o	[CCUnnREo]
-Box  2:	P R o / F w m  	[PRo/Fwm]   (change '/' to 'B' for inaccurate emulators)
+Box  2:	P R o / G w m  	[PRo/Gwm]   (change '/' to 'B' for inaccurate emulators)
-Box  3:	A A W U . o    	[AAWU.o]
+Box  3:	A A W U B o    	[AAWUBo]
-Box  4:	A V H ? n      	[AVH?n]
+Box  4:	A V H B n      	[AVHBn]
 Box  5:	/ F Q m D F Q m	[/FQmDFQm]
-Box  6:	_ V o H I . o r	[ VoHI.or]
+Box  6:	_ V o H I C o r	[ VoHICor]
 Box  7:	B n            	[Bn]
 Box 8+:	(anything)
 ```

 Then trigger ACE.
-Then enter the PC, and view Box 10, Slot 19, a glitch species should have appeared in Box 10, Slot 19.
+Then enter the PC, and look at Box 9, a glitch species should have appeared in slot 30.
 This should be glitch species 0x0351.
 It should have the following characteristics:

 *   Has a name similar to <samp>ËÁÈîÂ Î ËÁ</samp>.
 *   Male